Drum hardware: Snare drum stand

 Snare drum stands have three arms as a "basket" to cradle the lower rim of the drum.
 There are several patterns.

 The older, traditional pattern has two arms that pivot, and one that slides to accommodate varying sizes of drum.
 This is satisfactory for a tilted drum; The drum is tilted away from the sliding arm and rests on the two pivoting arms.
 If it is horizontal, or tilted the wrong way by inexpert players, then the drum is insecure.

 The newer patterns use a symmetrical basket with a central screw adjustment, allowing the basket to be tightened onto the lower rim and the drum to be firmly held at any angle.
 They differ mainly in sturdiness and in the precise mechanism used for the screw adjustment.

-Snare drum stands have long been used by some drummers to support tom-tom drums.
+Snare drum stands have long been used by some drummers to support tom-toms.
 In this application they offer much the same advantages as the more recently available rim mounts.